 What can leaders do to increase trust - in their organisations and in themselves?
 How will high-trust partnerships be build in the 2020’s?
 What are the implications on decision making of a low-trust / post-truth society?

 Welcome Gen Z!
 And yes, they are different.
-These modest entrepreneurial teens have entered the world of work years ago.
-Wise beyond their years, they approach the world with a activist & fresh perspective.
+These modest entrepreneurial youngsters are wise beyond their years and approach the world with an activist, diverse & fresh perspective.

 What kind of leadership coming out of the Covid-19 Pandemic?
 Based on the needs and fears of people around the globe, a leadership style needs to be adopted that is about caring for employees, customers, stakeholders and oneself.